chrismartinezb/Game-of-thrones-analysis/README.md

 ## Data

 I obtained the raw dialogues from [Genius.com](https://genius.com/artists/Game-of-thrones), these were trancribed by volunteers, so not all seasons are there and of course you will found some mistakes, but is the best there is.
-Also I encourage you to participate and transcribed some dialogues yourself, it will be so cool to have all the seasons transcribed for further analysis.
+Also I encourage you to participate and transcribe some dialogues yourself, it will be so cool to have all the seasons transcribed for further analysis.

 All the csv files I will use are available here, and you can find how I transform the raw text into a more useful csv in the Final Pipeline notebook.

+## Graphs

 https://blockbuilder.org/chrismartinezb/e35f6c6b7a4def1dc56eea92d8897d40